The-Balance-FFXIV/balance-static/content/jobs/tanks/paladin/faq.md

       For unexpected single-GCD losses, the solution is simple: drop an Atonement so FoF and Requiescat don't get delayed.
 If the loss occurs _during_ the FoF window, dropping an Atonement will also ensure that the next Goring Blade is still buffed by FoF.
 This Atonement can even be replaced with an instant cast Holy Spirit if Requiescat is active during FoF, as with a standard loop, but this will force the loop to be ~61 seconds long unless the Atonement is still used after FoF.

-      For multiple-GCD losses (broken combos or long disengagements), the solution is to drop a Goring Blade combo at some point before the next Requiescat, because 3 Atonement/Holy Spirit usages are worth more than a full Goring Blade combo, if 3 GCDs must be sacrificed to prevent buff delays.
+      For multiple-GCD losses (broken combos or long disengagements), the solution is to drop a Goring Blade combo at some point before the next Requiescat, because three Atonement/Holy Spirit usages are worth more than a full Goring Blade combo, if three GCDs must be sacrificed to prevent buff delays.
 Alternatively, dropping multiple Atonements with standard Goring Blade timing still works, but is less efficient.
   - question: What food do I use on Paladin?
     answer: As of 6.05, the two best options are Pumpkin Potage and Pumpkin Ratatouille.
 For best-in-slot gearsets, food is included as part of the